 Young Frankenstein (1974), Mel Brooks’ lovingly hilarious spoof of the Universal Frankenstein films, is more than simply an inspired lampoon of an iconic piece of cinema history.
-Brooks and co-writer/star Gene Wilder create something that has never been repeated in the legion of movie spoofs that followed: a real movie with dynamic characters, a story that stands on its own, and a touching undercurrent of pathos amidst the parody.
+Brooks and co-writer/star Gene Wilder, reuniting after the hit Blazing Saddles, create something that has never been repeated in the legion of movie spoofs that followed: a real movie with dynamic characters, a story that stands on its own, and a touching undercurrent of pathos amidst the parody.

 It’s a castle is right out of a classic horror movie and the underground laboratory is a faithful recreation of the 1931 Frankenstein.
 The inhabitants are pure Brooks and Wilder: Igor (Marty Feldman), the eccentric hunchbacked grandson of the original assistant; Inga (Teri Garr), the milk maid of a lab assistant; and Frau Blücher (the hilarious Cloris Leachman), the housekeeper with a hidden agenda.
 It’s inevitable that he’ll carry on his grandfather’s experiments and it’s in the midst of the chaos that his American fiancée (Madeline Kahn) traipses into the movie.